Interaction Categories

 These are interactions that are used in specific industrial sectors or scientific disciplines.
 Typically they are applied by specialists or professionals.

-Participatory interactions
+Participatory or territorial interactions

 The participatory interactions are divided in accordance with the geographic scale for which they are undertaken.
 For the international, country, urban and rural case, it is assumed that public sector agencies are among the key stakeholders.
 The NGO case is added for interactions (campaigns) that do not directly involve public sector agencies.